Good to eat, year-round seasons, limitless bag limits, the Eurasian collared-dove takes the edge off the days before the fall

 In many states, like California for instance, Eurasians are considered to be an invasive and “non-game” bird species, which means certain rules do not apply to them.
 Typically, there are no set bag limits or shell plugs/limiters required (remember that pump/auto preference?).
 Be sure to check your local/state hunting regulations for specific limitations and requirements.

 How do they taste?
 Just like any other dove!
-The breast of Eurasians are nearly double in size when compared to a Mourning Dove, however.
-That just means more dove poppers on the grill!
+The breast of Eurasians is nearly double in size when compared to a mourning dove, however.
+That just means more dove poppers on the grill.

 Jorge Ramirez is a writer, artist, and upland hunter who was born and raised in Southern California.
 His passion for upland hunting led to the creation of his blog/website, UplandJitsu: The Art of Upland Hunting.
 His blog primarily consists of articles dedicated to the traditions of quail hunting with an emphasis on introducing new hunters to DIY public land hunts, without a dog.
 He currently resides in Long Beach and hunts in the nearby National Forests for upland game.